CartoDB/CartoDB-SQL-API/README.md

-Make sure your PostgreSQL server is running, is accessible on the host and port specified in the <environment> file, has a 'publicuser' role and trusts user authentication from localhost connections.
+Make sure your PostgreSQL server is running, is accessible on the host and port specified in the <environment> file, has a 'publicuser' role (or whatever you set ``db_pubuser`` configuration directive to) and trusts user authentication from localhost connections.

 ``` bash